zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 ![recover-import-delay](import-delay-recover.png)

 This shows that Operate, especially the importer is quite sensitive to restarts.
 This is likely to be changed and improved when
-Operates importing mechanism is moved into Zeebe, as separate exporter see [related GH issue](https://github.com/camunda/camunda/issues/16912).
+Operates importing mechanism is moved into Zeebe, as a separate exporter see [related GH issue](https://github.com/camunda/camunda/issues/16912).

-On lower load, the impact of an importer restart is negligible, as we can see below.
+On a lower load, the impact of an importer restart is negligible, as we can see below.

 ![no-impoact-low-load-restart](no-import-delay-restart-low-load.png)